zachholcomb/remesh_project/README.md

 # Reflections

-This was a really fun project!
+This was a really fun project.
+Main things I would continue working:

+ - Pagination for the conversations index page
+ - Pagination for message threads in a conversation's show page
+ - Styling -- lots of it
+ - Autocomplete functionality for the search bar would be cool as well